ashwinreddy/blog/_notes/Public/People/Callimachus.md

 ---
-title: "Callimachus"
+title: "callimachus"
 feed: hide
 tags: writer
 ---

-Callimachus was a Greek poet and scholar in the Alexandrian [[Library]].
+callimachus was a greek poet and scholar in the alexandrian [[library]].